dwmkerr/architecture-as-code/README.md

 A project to help define architecture logically as code, and generate living, interactive diagrams.

-Run `npx aac demo` to quickly see this project in action!
+Run `npx aac-cli demo` to quickly see this project in action!

 <!-- vim-markdown-toc GFM -->